 A few years later, I came back to Persian studies and started a PhD, still in French, still at Brussels.
 A mad topic: the botanical references within the giant work of the twelfth-century Persian poet, Nizami of Ganja.
 But the man was so great a poet, so wise a thinker that he filled the five years of my research with more delight than exasperation and sweat.
 I still consider him a boy-friend to this day!
 At the end of this research, I was granted a Wiener Anspach postdoctoral fellowship to spend a year at Oxford, following on which I was offered a part-time position as assistant researcher to the big Cambridge Shahnama project (www.ames.cam.ac.uk/shah/) while being also appointed lecturer in Persian language, literature and art history at my home university in Brussels.
 I moved to Cambridge as full-time lecturer in Persian in 2002, when the post was created with the generous endowment of the Soudavar family.
 Never looked back since!

 Classical Persian Literature, Modern Persian poetry, Poetics and Rhetorics, Science and poetry, Nezami Ganjavi, Persian Animal Fables as Mirror for Princes, Kalila wa Dimna, Anvar-i Sohayli, ‘Iyar-e Danesh, Khamriyya, Eskandar, Politics and poetry, Comparative literature, Persia’ s presence in the European world, Codicology, Persian manuscripts and paintings, Botanical representations in classical Persian paintings, Iranian cinema, Rewritings

 Nezami Ganjavi is never far from my thoughts, naturally.
-I have just finished editing a volume of essays (A Key to the Treasure of the Hakim.
+In 2011, I edited a volume of essays (A Key to the Treasure of the Hakim.
 Artistic and Humanistic Aspects of Nizami Ganjavi's Khamsa) following on the Nizami conference I organised with Professor Christoph Buergel for the Iran Heritage Foundation in Cambridge in 2004.
 You will find on my Academia.edu page several further essays (or abstracts of forthcoming essays) dedicated to Nezami.